 Bricker & Eckler has a long history of promoting and supporting diversity and inclusion.
 Today, we continue to strive to have the firm, from every perspective, reflect the communities and clients that we serve.
 We recruit, hire, and promote diverse attorneys and staff members, and actively support the Diversity and Inclusion Policy approved by our 7-member Executive Committee.
 The firm’s strong track-record of electing women and minorities to the partnership and to other leadership positions is reflected in the current composition of our Executive Committee, which includes three women.
 A woman also serves as the firm’s Administrative Partner.

 Bricker & Eckler supports its commitment to diversity and inclusion with internal initiatives.
 The Walker Link Leadership Group is an employee resource group for African American attorneys at Bricker & Eckler.
 Our Women in Networking (WIN) group focuses on relationship building with local business women, encouraging our female attorneys to be actively involved in community and professional organizations, and supporting non-profits that provide services to women and children.

 Our profession has recognized Bricker & Eckler's commitment to diversity and inclusion, and has honored us with recognition.
-Partner Jerry Allen will be honored with the 2013 David D. White Award from Capital University Law School for significant contributions to the African American community.
+Partner Jerry Allen was honored with the 2013 David D. White Award from Capital University Law School for significant contributions to the African American community.
 In 2013, Bricker attorney Pramila Kamath was recognized as one of Lawyers of Color (LOC) 100 early- to mid-career attorneys under 40 from the Midwest Region for its inaugural "Hot List."
 At the 2012 Barristers' Salute hosted by the John Mercer Langston Bar Association, Bricker & Eckler was honored with the "Outstanding Organization" award.
 This is the first time in the history of the award that a law firm was recognized.
 Additionally, former Bricker attorney Janine Hancock Jones was given the inaugural "President's Award" for her decade of leadership and commitment to central Ohio's minority bar association.